Who We Are

 JoeJHWeddingJoe Bisz, PhD, is a national professional development speaker, educational games designer and consultant, creative writer, and an English professor at the City University of New York (CUNY).
 His critical work has been published in journals such as Computers and Composition Online and Transformative Works and Cultures.
 His book The Allure of Play: The Educator’s Guide to Designing Games and Creative Active-learning Exercises is forthcoming in March 2023 by Teachers College Press.
 He co-founded the professional development group The CUNY Games Network, delivered over 150 presentations outside his college, and was awarded 16 grants.
 Joe has spoken to many educators and managers who desire high-impact pedagogies and technologies: game-based learning is the best tool he’s found for this mission.
 (See Joe’s website at http://joebisz.com)

-RobertDuncan_VR2_150Robert Duncan is an Associate Professor of Behavioral Sciences at York College, with joint appointments in Biology (Neuroscience subdivision) and Psychology (Cognitive Neuroscience subdivision) at the CUNY Graduate Center.
+RobertDuncan_VR2_150Robert Duncan is an Associate Professor of Behavioral Sciences at York College and the CUNY Graduate Center.
 Research interests include cognitive neuroscience, functional magnetic resonance imaging, glaucoma, neurodegenerative disorders, attention, learning, memory, educational technology, pedagogy, and developing games for education.

 Screen Shot 2014-09-08 at 2.28.16 PMDeborah Sturm is an Associate Professor of Computer Science at the College of Staten Island, where she teaches undergraduate and graduate courses.
 She designed and teaches two gaming electives and introduced an area concentration in game development.
 Dr. Sturm is the faculty coordinator for the Faculty Interest Group in Gaming and Pedagogy under the auspices of the Faculty Center for Professional Development.
 She was the Co-PI and a Project Director on a NSF-STEM grant, “Science and Technology Expansion via Applied Mathematics (STEAM),” an NSF-funded program to expand undergraduate STEM education.
 Through this and other grants, she collaborates with members of the Psychology Department to design and develop research apps for children on the Autism spectrum.